|State of New Jersey

 P.O.
 Box 312

 Your appeal must be in writing and filed within 20 calendar days after your receipt of the decision issued by the EED office.
-A copy of all materials you presented to the EED office must be sent along with the letter of appeal to the New Jersey Department of Personnel.
-The Division of MSP&LR will decide the appeal on a review of the written record or such other proceeding, as it deems appropriate.
+A copy of all materials you presented to the EED office must be sent along with the letter of appeal to the Division of Appeals & Regulatory Affairs.
+DARA will decide the appeal on a review of the written record or such other proceeding, as it deems appropriate.

 If you are called to testify at a discipline hearing, you will be permitted to attend without use of any leave time.